Kim Bok-dong: Activism

-Kim Bok-dong stated, "Even as I returned to my homeland, it was never true liberation for me."
+Kim stated, "Even as I returned to my homeland, it was never true liberation for me."
 After her husband died she began to speak out, and later joined another woman seeking official recognition as victims of Japanese sex slavery.
 In 1992, a year after Kim Hak-sun first broke the silence on the issue, Kim Bok-dong finally publicly began to share her experience and detail what happened to her during her time as a sex slave.
 This was also the year in which she began to participate in the weekly protest, the Wednesday Demonstration, in front of the Japanese Embassy.
-Then in 1993, Kim Bok-dong attended and testified at the "World Human Rights Conference" in Vienna, Austria.
+Then in 1993, Kim attended and testified at the "World Human Rights Conference" in Vienna, Austria.
 She had also testified during other events in Japan and the United States.
-Bok-dong traveled around other parts of the world to tell her story and continued to participate in weekly protests.
-In an interview, Kim Bok-dong stated, "by presenting my testimony, I regain my sense of self and feel supported and connected with other women."
+Kim traveled around other parts of the world to tell her story and continued to participate in weekly protests.
+In an interview, Kim stated, "by presenting my testimony, I regain my sense of self and feel supported and connected with other women."
 Networking and connecting with other women allowed her to recognize that there are many people who suffered like she did and gave her a sense of community.
 She attended the Wednesday rallies to demand a formal apology from Japan and legal reparations from the Korean women who were forced into sexual slavery during the war.
-Bok-dong acknowledges and recognizes that she has gained a platform where she is able to receive support from both ordinary people and the Korean Council for the Women Drafted for Military Sexual Slavery by Japan (KCWD).
-She emphasizes to her supporters and the public at large that they should do the right thing not just for her but for those without a voice, who have gone through similar struggles she has faced as well as for the next generation.
+Kim acknowledged and recognized that she gained a platform where she was able to receive support from both ordinary people and the Korean Council for the Women Drafted for Military Sexual Slavery by Japan (KCWD).
+She emphasized to her supporters and the public at large that they should do the right thing not just for her but for those without a voice, who have gone through similar struggles she has faced as well as for the next generation.